realA10001986/Dash-Gauges/README.md

 This allows to select the pointer position when the meter is supposed to show "empty".
 This should be 0 (zero), but if your hardware is either inaccurate or the pointer isn't exactly 0-adjusted, you can modify its "zero" position here.
 Values from 0-100 are allowed, but obviously only values < 20 make sense.

+##### &#9654; Slowly drain 'Primary' during TT

+For analog gauges only.
+This selects whether the meter should slowly move towards zero during a time travel, or jump to zero after the time travel.

 ##### &#9654; 'Percent Power' full percentage

 Same as [this](#-primary-full-percentage), but for the 'Percent Power' gauge